ryanelian/instapack/BREAKING.md

 - Production bundle will now use hidden source maps.

-  - Developers using Google Chrome can still load the separated source map file by right-clicking the JS file from Debugger and selecting "Add source map..."
+  - Developers using Google Chrome can still load the separated source map file by right-clicking the JS source code viewer in the Debugger and selecting "Add source map..."

 ## 7.3.0